nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete PERSON_NUMBER`

-To remove a contact to WedLinker, type `delete` followed by the person's position number in the contact list
+To remove a contact from WedLinker, type `delete` followed by the person's position number in the contact list

 * The `PERSON_NUMBER` **must be a positive integer** 1, 2, 3, …​